microsoft/pxt-adafruit/docs/getting-started/buttons.md

 #### ~hint

-The ``showString`` block can show letters, numbers, and punctuation on the micro:bit screen.
+The ``showString`` block can show letters, numbers, and punctuation on the @boardname@ screen.

 #### ~

-Now try to unscramble these blocks in the editor so that the micro:bit shows **BANANA** when you press button `B`.
+Now try to unscramble these blocks in the editor so that the @boardname@ shows **BANANA** when you press button `B`.

 ```shuffle